-In FY03/25, the company aims to take measures in anticipation of changes in its business environment and advance specific initiatives to support inter-business collaboration.
+In FY03/25, the company aims to take measures in anticipation of changes in its business environment and advance specific initiatives to support inter-business collaboration as it heads toward FY03/26, the final year of its sixth medium-term management plan.
 For example, in the Community Pharmacy Network segment, the company plans to enhance pharmacy functions in the Community Pharmacy business and strengthen inter-business collaboration in the three supporting businesses mainly by introducing the inventory management system LINCLE.
 In the Leasing and Equipment-related segment and other businesses, it intends to take measures to address inflationary pressures and review unprofitable operations.